robwilds/ADFAPAcontracts/README.md

 # ADF/APS Application with Angular CLI

-this is created specifically for contract lifecycle management
+this is created specifically for contract lifecycle management.

+if you'd like to create a docker image of compiled app, use:

+docker build -t <imagename:tag>  .
+docker run --name adfapacontracts -d -p 4200:80 <imagename:tag>

 ## PreReqs